Do you have a time-sensitive and smaller load that needs transportation?

 It all started in the early days of wildcatting and oil rigging.
 At that time, a broken part in the booth spaces meant a super expensive downtime.
 But, it was almost impossible for riggers to manage the availability of spare parts.

-These days the concept of hot shot loads has expanded way too much.
+These days the concept of loads has expanded way too much.

-Hot shot truckers are mostly freelance truckers that deliver small and time-sensitive loads.
-They are pro at supplying such types of loads.
+Hot shot truckers are mostly freelance truckers who deliver small and time-sensitive loads.
+They are pro at supplying such types.
 Also, they have all the equipment needed for hotshot trucking.
 Hence, they are an excellent fit for promptly delivering your small yet time-sensitive logistics.

-However, not all hot shot truckers are freelance operators.
-A few company drivers work as hotshot transporters too.
+However, not all truckers are freelance operators.
+A few company drivers work as haulers too.

 The truckers get decent hotshot trucking rates, the companies get their products delivered on time, and they save their face from losing significant revenues due to a lack of necessary parts.
 So, it’s a win-win for both sides.